 The Final Phase

 We can appreciate that the interior of the vehicle can be the most important part for some owners, and we spare no detail to deliver some of the finest Range Rover & Defender interiors ever.
 While the Defender interior is very essentially basic, the Connolly leather in Range Rovers is truly amazing.
 We source the correct Connolly leather in all of the original factory colors and return your truck to its original factory appearance.
 Seats are stitched exactly as the originals, depending on year and model.
 We will construct the interior of your Congleton Certified to your exact specifications.
 The sky is the limit here.
 Pick your color of carpet, seats and piping.
 If you want a leather dash, it will look like the factory did it.
 Heated seats, audio upgrades, Bluetooth connectivity, back-up cameras, we can do it all.

 We recreate many interior parts that have long been unavailable and are cracked or missing on most trucks.
-We also have large stores of parts that are no longer available that we have collected over the last decade as these trucks began to disappear.
-In most cases we can even refurbish broken factory radios and/or add a discrete ‘Phone cord or Bluetooth to them, or completely replace them with a custom unit of your choice.
-We have also recently added to our arsenal the ability to install our exclusive Congleton Service Infotainment System, which is a factory Land Rover NAV/ upgraded stereo head which was recently released by Land Rover for their Heritage program.
+We also have a large store of parts that are no longer available that we have collected over the last decade as these trucks began to disappear.
+In most cases we can even refurbish broken factory radios and/or add a discrete ‘phone cord or Bluetooth to them.
+We have also recently added to our arsenal the ability to install our exclusive Congleton Service Infotainment System, which is a factory Land Rover upgraded stereo recently released by Land Rover for their Heritage program.
 The Congleton Service Infotainment System includes Bluetooth, navigation, touchscreen, and a USB plug head.

 Wheels and Tires